How to use (3 steps)

 - First, check efficiency with a standard curve → qPCR standard curve

-- Next, calculate ΔCt / ΔΔCt (this page)
+- Next, calculate ΔCt / ΔΔCt (this calculator)

 - If needed, assess variability or significance → Confidence interval & hypothesis tests